Used / Second-hand Pianos and FAQ

 Will one of these pianos develop severe problems after several years in Australia?
 Unless the piano is placed in a very humid environment (similar to Japan), the piano could potentially develop problems that will be expensive to correct.
 We know this because of the numerous calls we receive from customers and piano technicians reporting dryness-related problems with these used pianos brought in from Japan.
 We do not experience these types of problems with pianos that are seasoned for the Australian market.
 Parts availability is another problem facing the purchaser of a Yamaha piano not made for the Australian market.
 Yamaha makes different models of pianos for various markets around the world.
 There are many models of Yamaha pianos that were sold in Japan that were never sold in Australia.
 From a service standpoint, we do not have information on these models.
 As a result, part replacement, in most cases, is a challenging and sometimes lengthy process.

-Based on our experience with pianos not seasoned for the Australian market, from a service standpoint, we strongly discourage the purchase of one of these used "made for Japan" pianos.
+discourage the purchase of one of these used "made for Japan"

-FAQ - about Yamaha pianos:
+FAQ - about

 What is the life expectancy of a piano?